There will be a call for nominations in 2024.

 The Neil Hamilton Fairley Medal honours the internationally renowned work of esteemed Australian physician,

 Brigadier Sir Neil Hamilton Fairley KBE CStJ FRACP FRCP FRCPE FRS.
-Neil Hamilton Fairley is remembered as a visionary whose knowledge and persistence led to numerous vital contributions in medicine.
+Sir Neil Hamilton Fairley is remembered as a visionary whose knowledge and persistence led to numerous vital contributions in medicine.
 The RACP established the award in 1969 with the generosity of Lady Mary Hamilton Fairley.

 A special award was presented in 2018 to Professor Alan Mackay-Sim by the Royal College of Physicians in London as part of their 500th Anniversary celebration.
 Alan was also recognised as Australian of the Year in 2017.